behnam-yousefi/MNDA/README.md

 **Note:** the first step (EDNN) is the same for all the cases but they are different in step 2 and 3.

-**Note:** the network structures for different layers shoul be the same but different in weights.
+**Note:** the network structures for different layers should be the same but different in weights.

 Reference: [to be added]